 What Makes The Victory Program Unique for Treating Eating Disorders in Athletes

 Several components of The Victory Program make it different from all others—the most important of which involves professional staff.
 The Program will incorporate the very successful state of the art treatment components typically employed at McCallum Place.
-In addition to McCallum staff members with experience and expertise in working with eating disorders in athletes, The Victory Program staff will include a sport psychologist, sport dietitians, and an athletic trainer, who will provide services specifically designed for serious, competitive male and female athletes.
+In addition to McCallum staff members with experience and expertise in working with eating disorders in athletes, The Victory Program staff will include a sport psychologist, sport dietitians, and an athletic trainer, who will provide services specifically designed for serious, competitive athletes.
 The addition of these professionals adds to the singularity and specialness of The Victory Program.

 When appropriate, based on the athlete’s medical condition and progress in treatment, the athlete will be allowed to begin training in preparation for his/her eventual return to competition.
 Decisions regarding such training will be made by the treatment staff, but the addition of the expertise of the sport psychologist, sport dietitian, and athletic trainer in making such decisions, again adds to the uniqueness of The Victory Program.
 Additionally, the sport psychologist will provide the mental training, on which so many serious athletes currently rely to augment their physical training.
 Such training will include the traditional psychological skills training that has characterized sport psychology, such as goal setting, self talk, imagery, arousal regulation, and finding the flow or mindfulness.

 At no time has sports nutrition been more important to the serious athlete regarding sport performance than today.
 Program sport dietitians not only understand the importance of good nutrition for recovery from an eating disorder and improvement of overall health, they also understand that athletes have nutritional needs that are different from non-athletes.
 They will also work with the athlete regarding his/her specific or unique nutritional needs for a particular sport.